 This is the best mushroom gravy because it holds up a lot of umami flavor needed for a good gravy recipe.
 Umami tends to be more prominent in non-vegan foods.

-How do you thicken mushroom soup gravy?
+What do you need for mushroom gravy?

 Then add it back to the larger batch in the saucepan, stirring occasionally for a couple of minutes on medium-low heat – repeat as needed until the desired thickness is reached.

-If the gravy is too thick or heavy, thin with a little of your reserved vegetable mushroom broth, almond milk (to make it lighter), or water.
+If the gravy is too thick or heavy, thin it with a little of your reserved vegetable mushroom broth, almond milk (to make it lighter), or water.
 Add your choice of hot liquid and stir until it's hot and boils.

-When reheating it will be very thick and probably require more thinning.
+When reheating, it will be very thick and probably require more thinning.
 Yeah, Gravy.
 And so is.
-Have it in the refrigerator it will be thick.
+Have it in the refrigerator.
+It will be thick.
 It'll require thinning.

-As explained before you can simply use starch such as cornstarch, tapioca starch, or arrowroot.
-This way you can keep your gravy gluten-free.
+As explained before, you can simply use starch such as cornstarch, tapioca starch, or arrowroot.
+This way, you can keep your gravy gluten-free.

 Alternatively, if you want to add more flavor, you can use more soaked mushroom and cooked onions, blend and add it to the saucepan and keep stirring.